Robo3D/User-Manuals/docs/source/index.rst

    sphinx-quickstart on Sun Nov  3 11:56:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+#Make more with Robo C2

+The Robo C2 compact smart 3D printer with Wi-Fi gives you the freedom to make whatever you can imagine right from your mobile device using the Robo app.

+*Engineered to fit anywhere in your home or workplace *Efficient 5 x 5 x 6 in print size
+*3.5” built-in color touch screen
+*Class-leading print speed
+*Automatic self-leveling
+*Prints 20+ materials types that don’t require a heat bed

 =================================================
 Get Ready to Receive Your Printer!